Year 6 Merino

-Pupils in Year 6 will sit the national end of KS2 SATs in May 2022 (for the first time in two years).
+Pupils in Year 6 will sit the national end of KS2 SATs in May 2023.
 Pupils will prepare for and sit tests in Mathematics, Reading and Spelling, Punctuation and Grammar.

 A huge part of pupils’ experiences in Year 6 are linked to them being well supported with their wellbeing.
 As pupils go through their final year at primary school, it is crucial that they have the emotional and physical support to help them with the challenges which lie ahead.
 These challenges may be: experiencing a residential trip for the first time, preparing for SATs, getting ready for the transition to secondary school or preparing to ‘tread the boards’ as they take to the stage in the end of Year 6 production.

 Our PSHE lessons each week are planned and taught using Jigsaw programme.
 These sessions include providing pupils with the opportunity to use mindfulness techniques to equip them with the tools they need to manage their own feelings and emotions.
 All pupils are aware that they have adult support available for them at all times, regardless of the issue they may have or support they feel they will need.

 We encourage a Growth Mindset during all our lessons so that the children know that there is no ceiling to their learning and that they can achieve anything they wish to.